krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - A replica of compute nodes (within the cluster).
 - A backup copy on S3.

+How to optimize redshift queries:
+- Distribution Styles: Use the right distribution style for your tables to minimize data movement during joins:
+  - KEY – distribute rows based on a join key.
+  - EVEN – default; distributes rows evenly across nodes.
+  - ALL – small dimension tables replicated to all nodes for faster joins.
+- Sort Keys:
+  - Define sort keys on columns frequently used in WHERE clauses, joins, or aggregations.
+  - Redshift stores data physically sorted by these keys, speeding up range-restricted scans.
+- Compression Encodings:
+  - Apply column compression (like ZSTD or LZO) to reduce I/O and improve query performance.
+  - Use ANALYZE COMPRESSION to automatically suggest optimal encodings.
+- Vacuum & Analyze:
+  - Regularly run VACUUM to reclaim space from deleted rows.
+  - Run ANALYZE to update table statistics so the query planner makes optimal decisions.
+- Query Optimization:
+  - Avoid SELECT *; select only required columns.
+  - Push filters early in the query to reduce scanned data.
+  - Break complex queries into staging tables if needed for large joins.
+- Workload Management (WLM):
+  - Configure queues and concurrency limits to prioritize critical queries and avoid resource contention.
+- Partitioning & Indexing?
+  - Redshift does NOT support traditional indexes like OLTP databases.
+  - Instead, you rely on sort keys, distribution keys, and interleaved sort keys to achieve similar performance benefits.

+Amazon Redshift has two deployment modes:
+- Provisioned Redshift (classic):
+  - You provision clusters with fixed node types and sizes.
+  - You manage scaling manually (or with Elastic Resize for limited adjustments).
+  - Not serverless—you pay for cluster uptime, even if queries aren’t running.
+- Redshift Serverless:
+  - AWS introduced Redshift Serverless, which automatically scales compute capacity based on workload.
+  - You don’t manage clusters; you only pay for the compute you use and storage.
+  - Ideal for sporadic or unpredictable workloads.

+Redshift Serverless – Use when:
+- Workloads are sporadic, unpredictable, or highly variable.
+- You don’t want to manage clusters or worry about resizing nodes.
+- You want pay-per-use pricing based on actual query compute time.
+- Good for ad-hoc analytics, development, testing, or small-to-medium production workloads.

+Provisioned Redshift (Cluster-based) – Use when:
+- Workloads are steady, predictable, or very high-volume.
+- You need maximum performance and full control over node types, distribution, and concurrency.
+- You are running large-scale ETL, complex joins, or heavy BI workloads.
+- Can optimize costs via Reserved Instances for long-term, predictable usage.

 ### Architectural Patterns

 #### Each Read Capacity Unit provisioned in a DynamoDB table translates to